raulsaavedra/hacker-full-clone/README.md

 # Extras:
-- Docker uses a multi-stage build.
+- The client is compiled in a multi-stage build for production.